lejogs/lejogs.github.io/_posts/2014-09-01-Bonnie-banks-and-Clyde.md

 Rich’s mum (and dad when he wasn’t cycling) set the standard very high and a mixture of Brian (my mate’s wife’s dad), my parents, and my uncle and aunty have kept up the fine tradition over the last few days.
-Chris’ dad was only meant to join us to take on the responsibility from tomorrow morning but arrived at lunch and immediately stepped up to the mark.
+Chris’ folks were only meant to join us to take on the responsibility from tomorrow morning but arrived at lunch and immediately stepped up to the mark.
 A timely pre-order of steak sandwiches and chips allowed an F1 style pit stop then back on the